-Trade receivables that are neither past due nor impaired are creditworthy debtors with good payment records and mostly are regular customers that have been transacting with the Group.
+Trade receivables that are not past due are creditworthy receivables with good payment records and mostly are regular customers that have been transacting with the Group.

-As at 31 December 2018, trade receivables of RM80,486 (2017: RM1,633,085) were past due but not impaired.
-These relate to a number of independent customers for whom there is no recent history of default.
+As at 31 December 2019, trade receivables of RM121,070 (2018: RM80,486) were past due.
+These relate to a number of independent customers from whom there is no recent history of default.